oleganza/CoreBitcoin/README.md

 - Security analysis.
 Do we use truly random numbers?
 Do we sign things correctly?
 Do we have buffer overflows?
 And so on.
 - Example of creating a transaction given some txouts.
 - Example of verifying a transaction.

++ Universal OpenSSL libraries.
+Or as a part of a build process.
++ CoreBitcoin.framework for iOS and OS X with OpenSSL inside.

 OpenSSL